EmmanuelOrunta/Google-Capstone/README.md

    ![](total_rides_subscription_time.png)

 Here, we can see that there are more annual members than casual ones.
 However, casual members ride later in the day while annual members have a spike in the morning (7/8 am) and then again in the evening (5/6 pm).
 This could be due to annual members going to work, while casual members could be tourists.

+-  I also discovered that the most frequently frequented station by casual passengers is Streeter Dr & Grand Ave, whereas the most frequently visited station for yearly members is Kingsbury St & Kinzie St.

+## Insights/Summary
+Differences between Casual and Annual Riders

+- Casual riders have a larger gap under harsher weather conditions, but annual riders are more constant throughout the year regardless of weather (there is a dip in January, February, and December).
+-Annual members often ride in the morning and early evening, whereas casual members ride later in the day.
+- There are more annual riders, however casual members tend to ride longer (in minutes).
+The average ride for casual riders was 26 minutes, double that of annual riders (13 minutes)
+- There’s a more consistent number of annual riders during the weekdays, while casual riders dominate in numbers during the weekend
+- Conclusion: Casual riders use Cyclistic more for leisure and many are tourists (riding along the beach, by restaurants, and shopping districts).
+While annual riders use the bikes for work.
+They are often riding in financial and business districts as well as a university and close to apartments.